go-gitea/gitea/docs/content/doc/help/faq.en-us.md

 ```

 If you do not get the above message but still connect, it means your SSH key is **not** being managed by Gitea.
 This means hooks won't run, among other potential problems.
+You can try to run `Update the '.ssh/authorized_keys' file with Gitea SSH keys.` in the admin dashboard.

 If you cannot connect at all, your SSH key may not be configured correctly locally.
 This is specific to SSH and not Gitea, so will not be covered here.